ruszkipista/cims03-my-car/README.md

 - an adminitrator user can change any user's password in the Users collection
 - a normal user can create, modify or delete any record in Partners collection
 - a normal user can create, modify or delete records in Transactions if the Transaction's car associated with the User in the Users-Cars collection
+- the list of Transactions on the Maintain Transactions page can be filtered with single car valus, but only those Cars can be selected which are associated with the User in the Users-Cars collection
 - an administrative user can create, modify or delete any record in any collection
 - every webpage has a sticky navigation bar on the top of the page
 - every page has a flash messages section which is only revealed if the previous operation generated one or more messages